Jigme Dorji Wangchuck: Infrastructure development

 Modernising Bhutan's infrastructure for transportation, communications, education, health system and agriculture started after India was receptive enough to offer aid.
 India became independent in 1947, and was not in any immediate position to help Bhutan.
 Wangchuck officially visited India in 1954.
 The first Indian Prime Minister Jawaharlal Nehru made a historic journey to Bhutan in September 1958.
 King Jigme Dorji Wangchuck then paid repeated visits to India.

 A year after Nehru visited Bhutan in 1958, the development of Bhutan's modern infrastructure began, with assistance from India.
 Although road construction started in 1959, a large scale undertaking became systematic two years later in 1961, with the commencement of the 1st Five Year Plan (FYP) that envisaged construction of 177 km of road, 108 schools, three hospitals, and 45 clinics.
 In 1961, motor road transport reached Thimphu.
 The systematic envisioning of the economic future of Bhutan through FYPs was put into practice in 1961.
 The idea of budgeting and programming on a five-year basis is a legacy from that period.
 The construction of roads expanded vigorously to the end of Jigme Dorji Wangchuck's reign; by his death, more than 1200 km (750 miles) of road had been built in the country.
 His last visit to central Bhutan was partly to open the Zhunglam, the highway between Wangdue Phodrang and Trongsa, in 1971.

 Foreign relations

 The king's priority was to continue deepening the excellent relationship with India.
 The second priority was to diversify the relationship with other countries.
 He intended to strike close economic relationship with Bangladesh.
 Bhutan was the first nation after India to recognise the independence of Bangladesh.

-One key event his era was enabling Bhutan to join the United Nations in 1971, when it became its 125th member.
+One key event in his era was enabling Bhutan to join the United Nations in 1971, when it became its 125th member.